What is air handler

 2. 2

-Have a professional HVAC technician perform annual maintenance on your air handler to ensure it is operating safely and efficiently.
+Have a licensed HVAC technician perform annual maintenance on the air handler and the entire HVAC system to ensure it is operating safely and efficiently.

 Frequently Asked Questions